ivanorsolic/NeuromatchAcademy/README.md

 We wanted to analyse single-trial population activity using Hidden Markov Models (HMMs) to investigate if neural activity unfolds as state sequences.

-If it did

-, we would compare those discovered state sequences for different stimuli, using neural data from a mouse trained on a visual discrimination task, and compare the results across two or more brain regions and for different behaviors (correct and incorrect decisions).
+If it did, we would compare those discovered state sequences for different stimuli, using neural data from a mouse trained on a visual discrimination task, and compare the results across two or more brain regions and for different behaviors (correct and incorrect decisions).

 ## Our predictions